Manage Your Finances

 - Determine your insurance needs.
 Investigate and understand disability, accident, life, and malpractice insurance.
 Determine if any other type of insurance is needed.
 Also consider how much insurance you will need.

 - Create a budget.
 Budgeting will help you live within your means.
-Review the Budgeting Basics: Managing Your Money During the Lean Years fact sheet.
+Review the Budgeting Basics and Tips fact sheet.

 - Establish financial goals.
 Having goals will help you focus and be intentional about the steps you take to achieve your goals.